 What Is Social Anxiety?

 Social anxiety is anxiety that is triggered by social situations.
 Even though you may initially be excited about attending a social event, as it draws near, you become more nervous about the idea of interacting with others.
-Symptoms you may start to experience are irritability, sweating, fear, upset stomach, feelings of dread, or lightheadedness.
+Symptoms you begin to experience may include irritability, sweating, fear, upset stomach, feelings of dread, or lightheadedness.

 While social anxiety can stem from any number of things, often the pressure to come up with conversation topics and remember details about a person's life from previous interactions can start to feel overwhelming.
 Instead of being enjoyable, engaging in a discussion feels like a minefield: one wrong move and your reputation - or, worse, your relationship - will be ruined.

-The good news is that while the pressure may feel very real to you, it is a symptom of the anxiety - and the stakes aren't that high.
+The good news is that while the pressure may feel very real to you, it is a symptom of the anxiety - and the stakes aren't that high in reality.
 Conversations and interactions start, stop, and feel halted all the time between many different people.
 It's normal, and not unique to you.
-However, there's a simple trick you can use to make the conversation flow more easily and make you feel more comfortable if you get anxious about the pressure to make conversations with others.
+However, whether you are shy, or have social anxiety, there's a simple trick you can use to make the conversation flow more easily and make you feel more comfortable if you get anxious about the pressure to make conversations with others.

 Before you go to a social event, think about the people who may be there and what you know about them.
 Brainstorm some discussion or conversation topics that you can draw from when the conversation stalls or you feel pressure to start a discussion.
 If you commonly have this experience with strangers while out and about at unexpected times, think of some generic getting-to-know-you questions that you can ask whenever you need.